Sleep and Migraine

 It is difficult for me to fall asleep in general.
 Sometimes the pain flutters my eyes open and my body clenches so it is hard to relax.
 I have eucalyptus hand lotion, peppermint essential oil, water, and an Allay green lamp on my nightstand to try to relax me.
 I find that I tend to breathe deeper and slower with these things.

 Everyone’s preference for smells is completely unique though.
 Sometimes they help me, other times the smell of anything makes me sicker.
 I typically take my meds, drink some water, ice, and hibernate.
 I lay under the blankets to eliminate more light and sound and sometimes pile pillows on top to have added pressure.

 All these things help give me the sleep that I need with migraine.
 Being in pain is so grueling and giving the body a chance to recover is crucial.
 I do not think people fully understand the need for rest, sleep, and a chance to eliminate triggers.
-A calm environment allows my brain to relax after being in constant overdrive in my loud, bright, motion filled life.
+A calm environment and integrative approach allow my brain to relax after being in constant overdrive in my loud, bright, motion-filled life.
 I need sleep, rest, and a cave.